All Episodes Plain Text

 Elon Musk came in at the last moment and decided that they need to put the debt ceiling suspension on there so that that debt would go to Biden's administration.

-The Democrats were not going to go for it because they don't agree to these cuts for the rich.
+The Democrats were not going to go for it because they don't agree to these tax cuts for the rich.

-This has got to go on Trump's term And that's what they're fighting about.
+This has got to go on Trump's term, and that's what they're fighting about.

-As Senator Whitehouse pointed out, the Democrats or the billionaires intend to fleece the Federal Reserve to the tune of $3 trillion,
+As Senator Whitehouse pointed out, the Democrats or the billionaires intend to fleece the Federal Reserve to the tune of $3 trillion, $4 trillion.

-who's a Democrat there in Idaho.
+All right, Cindy, who's a Democrat there in Idaho?

 Patrick's an independent in Grand Rapids, Michigan.